davo899/CobblemonMegas/README.md

 Mega stones are required for mega evolution, and can be set up with custom textures using a resource pack.

+Key stone items can be used to mega evolve in battle.

 Mega form models for Pokémon can also be setup as described below.

 Commands: